cogilabs/GTFOBot/README.md

 By default, all of these messages will be sent to the first channel named `general` it finds.
 If there is none, it will send it to the system channel.
 If no system channel is defined, it doesn't send the messages.
 You can change this setting (per server) with the `/config`[^1] command.
-The setting is still overideable, by putting `` `ch:channelname` `` somewhere in the event description, the bot will send any message about this event in that selected channel (here, "channelname").
+The setting is still overideable, by putting `` `ch:channelname` `` somewhere in the event description, the bot will send any message about this event in that selected channel (here, "#channelname").

 The `/config`[^1] command also allows to configure a role to be pinged when event messages are sent.

-By default, the bot only reacts ton events with the text `GTFO` in their descriptions, this comportment is toggleable with the `/config`[^1] command.
+By default, the bot only reacts to events with the text `GTFO` in their descriptions, this comportment is toggleable with the `/config`[^1] command.

 ## Message reacting and answering